• Skip to primary navigation

 For Cheese Balls:

 • Boiled Potato – without skin and grated.
-Or use leftover mashed potato.
+Feel free to use leftover or readymade mashed potato for making cheese balls.
+You can use boiled sweet potato as well.

-• Corn flour (corn starch) – to bind the cheese balls
+• Corn flour (corn starch) – to bind the cheese balls.
+Instead of cornflour you can use all-purpose flour (maida).

 • Grated Cheese like cheddar or any hard/processed cheese